 The Patents and Companies Registration Agency (PACRA) charges a registration fee of 2.5% of the nominal value of the shares on each increase in the authorised share capital of companies incorporated in Zambia.

 Employers are required to deduct and remit income tax on behalf of their employees under the 'Pay-As-You-Earn' (PAYE) Regulations.

 Skills development levy (SDL)

-Employers are required to pay a monthly levy amounting to 0.5% of the gross emoluments payable to its employees.
+Employers are required to pay a monthly levy amounting to 0.5% of the gross emoluments payable to their employees.

 Social security contributions